Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Introduction

 The eta invariant is closely related to the spectral flow.
 On non-compact spin manifolds, we can get the following geometric formula computing the spectral flow (cf. Subsection~\ref{SS:Chern-Simons sp-flow }).

-\begin{theorem} Suppose that $M$ is an odd-dimensional non-compact spin manifold of bounded sectional curvature which admits a metric $g$ of uniformly PSC.
+\begin{theorem}[cf. Theorem~\ref{T:sp flow-trans}] Suppose that $M$ is an odd-dimensional non-compact Riemannian spin manifold which admits a complete metric $g$ of uniformly PSC and bounded sectional curvature.
 For $r\in[0,1]$, let $\nabla_r^F$ be a linear path of connections connecting two flat connections $\nabla_0^F$ and $\nabla_1^F$ on a Hermitian vector bundle $F$ over $M$ such that they coincide at infinity.
 Let $\slaD_{E,r}$ be the associated family of twisted spin Dirac operators on the twisted spinor bundle $E=\slaS\otimes F$.
 Then

 where $\hat{A}(M,g)$ is the $\hat{A}$-genus form of $(M,g)$, and $\Tch(\nabla_0^F,\nabla_1^F)$ is the Chern--Simons form associated to $\nabla_0^F,\nabla_1^F$. \end{theorem}

 This formula can be used to give a new proof of Gromov--Lawson's result that there does not exist a PSC metric on a compact area enlargeable manifold in the odd-dimensional case.